Inviting or Adding SSO users

 • You can create the required content role and access combinations.
 There is no limit to the number of combinations

-• In the Content role & access blade window, hover over the combination you want to delete, you would see the Delete icon on the right
+• In the Content role & access blade window, hover over the combination you want to delete, and you will see the Delete icon on the right

-For example, you duplicated a content role & access combination and you want to keep only one combination.
+For example, you duplicated a content role and access combination, and you want to keep only one combination.

 • Team accounts can be grouped under one or more team account groups.
 This is an optional step.

-• The list of team account group(s) available would be displayed.
+• Select the drop-down menu, and the list of team account group(s) available would be displayed.

 Error